Nagoya Broadcasting Network: As a sole ANN affiliate

 Since its inception, Nagoya TV has maintained a ratio of about 60% of its broadcast programs coming from Nippon TV and about 30% from NET TV.
 However, this caused strong dissatisfaction with NET TV, which demanded that the ratio be changed to 5:5, one half from NTV and the other from NET.
 In October 1972, it intervened in the program adjustment of Nagoya TV and changed the program from 20:00 to 22:00 on Saturday night to NET TV.
 This move aroused strong dissatisfaction with Nippon Television, and the two went to court, and finally settled with a compromise plan of adapting one hour of the two-hour NET TV program to be broadcast.
 This incident became an opportunity for Nagoya TV to withdraw from the Nippon Television Network.
 On December 27, 1972, Nagoya TV, Chukyo TV, Nippon Television, and NET TV held a four-party meeting.
 After the meeting, the four parties agreed that Chukyo TV would fully become a member of the Nippon TV network, and Nagoya TV would fully become a member of the NET TV series network.
 When the network was switched, Nagoya TV broadcast a large number of advertisements to increase awareness of the network switch and curb the economic losses caused by this matter.

 In 1976, Shotaro Kamiya resigned as the president of Nagoya TV, which was the first time the president was replaced after Nagoya TV started broadcasting.
 In 1979, the success of "Mobile Suit Gundam" and the special program starring then Japanese Prime Minister Masayoshi Ōhira greatly increased the national popularity of Nagoya TV.
 In the 2nd, 3rd and 5th weeks of April 1981, Nagoya TV won the triple crown of ratings for the first time.
 In 1981 and 1982, Nagoya TV ranked first in the daily ratings for two consecutive years.

-In 1987, on the occasion of its 25th anniversary, Nagoya Television changed the official name of the company from "Nagoya Broadcasting" to the current "Nagoya Television Broadcasting", unified the official name and general name, and launched a new logo, while changing its English name to Nagoya TV.
+In 1987, on the occasion of its 25th anniversary, Nagoya Television changed the official Japanese name of the company from "Nagoya Broadcasting" to the current "Nagoya Television Broadcasting", unified the official name and general name, and launched a new logo, while changing its English name to Nagoya TV.
 In the same year, Nagoya TV also launched a new morning information program "Good Morning Nagoya TV".
 In July 1995, Nagoya TV opened its official website, becoming the second private TV station in Japan to open an official website (after TBS).
 In 1996 and 1997, the 35th anniversary of its launch, Nagoya TV produced a series of special programs such as "Late Night Express '96 ~ Hot Wind Asia ~", and won three Japan Private Broadcasting Association Awards.
 At the turn of the century, Nagoya TV signed cooperation agreements with foreign TV stations such as Dalian TV, Ho Chi Minh City Television, Suzhou Radio and Television and Arirang TV to strengthen overseas cooperation.